 Libraries are also community centers.
 They provide places for children to learn and socialize, to say nothing of providing access to technology.
 Some librarians can even help with genealogy, organizing volunteer initiatives, and helping people to catalogue their personal information for legal or medical purposes.

 Becoming a librarian is about curating knowledge for an informed public, facilitating access to information in all of its forms, and creating a space that the entire community can rely upon.
-It’s an underappreciated role in society, and still quite important.
+It’s an underappreciated role in society, yet it’s crucial for building and maintaining a community.

 Financial advisors can make a lot of money over the course of their lives, and personal finance is a field on the cusp of a huge payoff for most people in the industry (more than usual, anyway).
 Here’s why: